 Much of the work at the Environmental Health Sciences Division is focused on the study of human populations exposed to chemical or biological agents in either the community or occupational environments.
 Faculty in the group are closely involved with epidemiological studies, often developing biological markers that can serve as indicators of human exposure before full-blown disease results.
 Many of these studies are done in collaboration with other first-rank research institutions in the U.S. and around the world.
 Collaborative research opportunities also exist with world-renowned exposure assessment groups in the College of Engineering at Berkeley and the Lawrence Berkeley National Laboratory.

 For a complete list of faculty please visit our website.

 There is no undergraduate program in Environmental Health Sciences.

-Environmental Health Sciences: MS, MS/PhD, PhD
+Environmental Health Sciences: MS, PhD